The Mexican: Pre-production

-The script was originally intended to be filmed as an independent production without major motion picture stars, but Roberts and Pitt, who had for some time been looking for a project they could do together, decided to make it, following Roberts' introduction and encouragement of the project to Pitt.
-Roberts also suggested the casting of James Gandolfini, in what is regarded as one of his greatest roles.
+The script was originally meant for an independent film without major movie stars.
+However, Julia Roberts and Brad Pitt had for some time been looking for a project to do together, and after Roberts introduced the script to Pitt, they both agreed to star in it.
+Roberts also suggested casting James Gandolfini, in what went on to be regarded as one of his greatest roles.

-Kevin Reynolds and David Fincher were both considered to direct.
-Reynolds turned it down because no cast was confirmed, and Fincher was too busy with the release of Fight Club.
-Ben Stiller and Meg Ryan had both expressed interest in the lead roles.
+Kevin Reynolds and David Fincher were both considered to direct the film.
+However, Reynolds turned it down because the cast was not confirmed, while Fincher was unavailable due to his prior commitments with the release of Fight Club (1999).
+Additionally, Ben Stiller and Meg Ryan had also expressed interest in playing the lead roles in the film.

 Filming

-The Mexican made use of Real de Catorce, San Luis Potosí, Mexico, as a film location, as well as various areas in Las Vegas, Nevada and Los Angeles, California.
-Aeropuerto internacional Adolfo Lopez Mateos Toluca, Estado de México was used as well.
+The Mexican was filmed in Real de Catorce, San Luis Potosí, and Toluca International Airport in Toluca, State of Mexico, as well as various locations in Las Vegas, Nevada, and Los Angeles, California.

 Reception

 Box office

-The film opened at #1 at the North American box office making $20,108,829 USD in its opening weekend, although the film had a 39% decline in earnings the following week, it was enough to keep the film at the top spot for another week.
-Ultimately, the film earned $147.8 million worldwide.
+The Mexican debuted at #1 at the North American box office ahead of Hannibal and See Spot Run, earning $20.1 million in its opening weekend.
+Despite a 39% decline in the following week, the film retained the top spot for a second consecutive week.
+By the end of its theatrical run, The Mexican had grossed $147.8 million worldwide.